Sport Development BA (Hons) (Combined Honours)

 Apply knowledge and skills gained from the sport development and coaching programme to work-based tasks for an approved placement provider.
-(WB5101 or WB5004)
+(WB5101)

 Use transferrable and work-specific skills and competencies required to enhance performance in the work place.
-(WB5101 or WB5004)
+(WB5101)

 Identify personal and professional development/learning needs and formulate a personal and professional development plan designed to further enhance employability.
-(WB5101 or WB5004)
+(WB5101)

 Plan, deliver and evaluate coaching sessions using a range of different pedagogical/coaching styles.
 (SS5104)